Skip to main content

 • Get new quotes using POST /payments/quotes.
 Provide the failed payment_id as parent_payment_id in the request body.

 • Once the user selects a quote, confirm the new quote using POST /payments/confirm.
 To do this, pass the new quote’s payment ID, which we will call new payment_id, to the confirm endpoint.
+Also, state_token, owner_address, and destination_address are required parameters for the confirm endpoint.

 • Next call the withdraw endpoint (POST /payments/withdraw) with the parameters: